microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 ## Step 3: Export anonymized data to a storage account

-1. Perform a de-identified `$export` from the FHIR service to the "**expsa**" storage account which you configured in the previous step.
+1. Prepare a request in Postman for a de-identified `$export` from the FHIR service to the "**expsa**" storage account which you configured in the previous step.
 If you get stuck, refer to the documentation in Step 2.

   The general format of the query will be: